 Caring For Children

 TrailSeekers was founded in 1990 by Greg Nebeker with programs in Yakima and Kennewick, Washington.
-Almost three decades later, more than 600 children with their families are currently involved in the program.
+Three decades later, more than 600 children with their families are currently involved in the program.

 As our name implies, we incorporate nature, the environment, and things like hiking, into our program.
 We are blessed to live in the beautiful Pacific Northwest.
 Many of these children have never ventured very far from their hometown.
-We are able to help them experience a world outside of what they know, such as the magnificent Cascade Mountains and beautiful Orcas Island in the Northern Puget Sound.
+We are able to help them experience a world outside of what they know, such as the magnificent Cascade Mountains and the beautiful Orcas and Whidbey Islands in the Norther Puget Sound.